APPLY TO MESSIAH

 2024 Schrag/Peace Lectures

 Morning Chapel Tuesday, April 9 at 9:30 a.m.
-Parmer Hall, High Center, Messiah University This chapel is for Messiah University students, but the general public is welcome to attend.
+Parmer Hall, High Center, Messiah University.

 Peacefully Resolving Conflict in Our Polarized Society Tuesday, April 9 at 7:00 p.m.
 Frey 110 (Alexander Auditorium), Messiah University

-The lectures will be given by Lorraine Stutzman Amstutz & Jim Amstutz
+The lectures were given by Lorraine Stutzman Amstutz & Jim Amstutz

 Download the Brochure